conko1/hm_api/README.md

-# How to run this project using Docker-Compose for local evelopment
+# How to run this project using Docker-Compose for local development

 Follow these steps to run the provided `docker-compose.yml` on a machine that does not have Docker installed.
 If you have docker installed skip Step 1.